 With unprecedented seasonal variations, natural systems and vegetation communities are changing.
 Now more than ever, we need good planning, based on the best information available at the time.
 Applying current research, monitoring and mapping data is critical to ensure sustainable use.
 The most up to date information must inform decisions, and when we don't have adequate information, the precautionary principle should apply.

-We welcome this opportunity to provide a submission.
+We welcome this opportunity to provide a submission and look forward to providing further details to the Commission.

 Yours sincerely

 James Hattam

 CEO, Tasmanian Land Conservancy